ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Location list** — Click **Select content**, browse the available content, and add to the collection Content items of any Content Type you want.
+- **Location list** — Click **Select content**, browse the available content, and add to the collection Content items of any content type you want.

 All selected Content items appear in the **Selected items** box at the bottom of the window.
 When done selecting, click **Confirm**.

 ## Content List block

-Displays Content items of specified Content Type from a selected folder, simplifying access to categorized information or targeted content presentation on your site.
+Displays Content items of specified content type from a selected folder, simplifying access to categorized information or targeted content presentation on your site.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
 - **Parent** — Click **Select content**, browse the content, and select a folder containing Content items to display in the list.
 - **Limit** — Set the number of products to be displayed.
-- **Content Types to be displayed** — Select Content Type(s) to be displayed.
+- **Content types to be displayed** — Select content type(s) to be displayed.

 ## Dynamic targeting block